This assessment will cover the following questions:

 6- Using Tinbergen’s 4 WHYs, Explain Stress-Related Behaviour.
 (350 words maximum) [20%]

-Tinbergen's four questions named after Nikolaas Tinbergen and are mainly based on Aristotle's 4 causes.
-Mentioned below all these four question has been duly define in context with stress behaviour
+Tinbergen's four questions are named after Nikolaas Tinbergen and are mainly based on Aristotle's 4 causes.
+As mentioned below all these four questions have been duly defined in context with stress behaviour

 The four questions are:

-Function (or adaption): This question involved why animal performing the behaviour and the way in which behaviour increase animals fitness over stress level.
+Function (or adaption): This question involved why animals perform the behaviour and the way in which behaviour increases animals' fitness over stress levels.

-Evolution (or phylogeny): It mainly includes the manner in which behaviour involve along with the manner in which natural selection modified over evolutionary time.
-This is further get typically addressed with the use of comparative approach within which behaviour in question is get further compare between close related species.
+Evolution (or phylogeny): It mainly includes the manner in which behaviour is involved along with the manner in which natural selection is modified over evolutionary time.
+This is typically addressed with the use of a comparative approach within which the behaviour in question is further compared between closely related species.

 Causation (or mechanism): It includes what causes the behaviour to be performed and what type of physical mechanism and stimuli elicit cause behaviour.

-Development (or ontogeny): This question involved the manner in which behaviour developed during lifetime of an individual along with the ways that influence learning and experience.
+Development (or ontogeny): This question involves the manner in which behaviour developed during the lifetime of an individual along with the ways that influence learning and experience.

-As per the above mentioned analysis it has been identified that four types of questions mainly operate at two different levels.
-In question 1 and 2 it provide evolutionary and ultimate explanation.
-In this answer usually take long perspective and involve the reason through which behaviour has evolved.
-Proximate explanation in this answer involves immediate medical reason for why behaviour is duly express.
-In addition to this, as to obtain overall understanding of benefit, constant and cost that have duly shaped given behaviour it is essential to obtain proximate and ultimate answer.
-Further it has been identified that higher level behaviour is duly caused by increase in testosterone within males.
-While in addition to this with the formative development of question it has been observed that the stress has been duly caused due to various reasons.
+As per the above-mentioned analysis, it has been identified that four types of questions mainly operate at two different levels.
+In question 1 and 2 it provides an evolutionary and ultimate explanation.
+This answer usually takes a long perspective and involves the reason through which behaviour has evolved.
+The proximate explanation in this answer involves the immediate medical reason for why the behaviour is duly expressed.
+In addition to this, to obtain an overall understanding of benefits, constants and costs that have duly shaped given behaviour it is essential to obtain approximate and ultimate answers.
+Further, it has been identified that higher-level behaviour is duly caused by an increase in testosterone within males.
+In addition to this with the formative development of the question, it has been observed that the stress has been duly caused due to various reasons.

-7- What Could we Learn About Non-Human Animal Behaviour by Studying Stress in Humans?
+Contact Us7- What Could We Learn About Non-Human Animal Behaviour by Studying Stress in Humans?
 (350 words maximum).
 [20%]

-Stress in human being is seen as the common thing that occurs at regular basis due to daily based life events or situation.
-This stress directly places negative impact over the human beings performance as well as their personal relationships with one another in negative manner.
-The individual who goes through stress, depression and anxiety often take help of many psychiatrists as well as other alternative method through which their level of stress could get declined in rapid manner and also provides them relaxation.
+Stress in human beings is seen as a common thing that occurs on a regular basis due to daily life events or situations.
+This stress directly has a negative impact on human beings' performance as well as their personal relationships with one another in a negative manner.
+An individual who goes through stress, depression and anxiety often take the help of many psychiatrists as well as another alternative method through which their level of stress could decline in a rapid manner and also provide them relaxation.
 One of the most common methods determined that is supportive for the individual who suffers from stress is keeping pets with them.
-It can be said that by keeping animals at home directly supports individual in reducing their stress level as behaviour of pet is very soothing and corporative that keeps individual engaging in several activities that as a result diverts their mind in other activities.
-Apart from this, it has been determined that there are several behaviour characteristics of human beings that directly supports human beings going through in changing up their mood.
-Some of the common identified behaviour of non human animals is empathy, sense of humour, loyalty, respective nature, teaching, self control, managing and dealing with the situations in very calm manner etc. All of this behaviour of non human animals clearly states that every individual who keeps pet with them can easily release their stress in quicker manner.
-Along with this, it has also been identified sense of humour of non human animals is so strong that directly senses if something went wrong with their owner.
-These pets also places their own efforts in engaging their owner in various funny activities that works as the supportive factor in diverting their mind in another direction.
-As a result, it is easier for the human beings to relax themselves and release stress in quicker period of time with the non humans.
+It can be said that keeping animals at home directly supports individuals in reducing their stress levels as the behaviour of pets is very soothing and cooperative which keeps individuals engaging in several activities that as a result divert their minds to other activities.
+Apart from this, it has been determined that there are several behavioural characteristics of human beings that directly support human beings going through in changing their mood.
+Some of the commonly identified behaviours of non-human animals are empathy, sense of humour, loyalty, respective nature, teaching, self-control, managing and dealing with situations in a very calm manner etc. All of this behaviour of non-human animals clearly states that every individual who keeps pets with them can easily release their stress in a quicker manner.
+Along with this, it has also been identified sense of humour of non-human animals is so strong that directly senses if something goes wrong with their owner.
+These pets also place their own efforts in engaging their owner in various funny activities that work as a supportive factor in diverting their mind in another direction.
+As a result, it is easier for human beings to relax and release stress in a quicker period of time the non-humans.

 CONCLUSION

-From the above mentioned report, it is comprehended that stress in human is considered as one of the common thing that not only hampers their regular based function of day to day activities but at the same time it also affects their health condition too.
-Also, it has been determined that non human animals are identified as the best thing that could support human being suffering from stress.
-In addition to this, it can be said that animals has certain behavioural characteristics like empathy, sense of humour, loyalty, respective nature, teaching, self control, managing and dealing with the situations in very calm manner etc. that supports human being in releasing their stress.
+From the above-mentioned report, it is comprehended that stress in human is considered as one of the common things that not only hampers their regular function of day-to-day activities but at the same time also affects their health condition.
+Also, it has been determined that non-human animals are identified as the best thing that could support human beings suffering from stress.
+In addition to this, it can be said that animals have certain behavioural characteristics like empathy, sense of humour, loyalty, respective nature, teaching, self-control, managing and dealing with situations in a very calm manner etc. that support human beings in releasing their stress.

 Get Psychology Assignment Help from experts!